vanHeemstraSystems/refactoring-headstart/300/600/100/README.md

 ## Payoff
 Reduces code duplication (instead of creating your own library from scratch, you can still piggy-back off an existing one).

+## When to Ignore
+Extending a library can generate additional work if the changes to the library involve changes in code.